Custom command executable

 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of an existing Command task, or click Add Task and then Command to create a new task.
+- Select the name of an existing Command task, or select Add task > Command to create a new task.

 Complete the following settings:

-Task Description A description of the task, which is displayed in Bamboo.
-DIsable this task Check, or clear, to selectively run this task.
-Executable
+A description of the task, which is displayed in Bamboo.

 The command executable that is available to perform the task (e.g. Bash).
 The executable that you select will become one of the task's (and so, the job's) requirements.